Ildesigns/Vault-VCET-Build-Configurator/README.md

 # Vault-VCET-Build-Configurator
-Configures Vault Extension VCET files to the referenced DLLs automatically.
+MS Build Task which configures Vault Extension VCET files to the referenced DLLs automatically.